kth-ros-pkg/dumbo_simulator/README.md

-dumbo_simulator
+dumbo_simulator (Experimental)
 ===============

-Components for bringing up Dumbo in simulation.
+Components for bringing up Dumbo in simulation, e.g. in Gazebo.